 An international MS student needs to be enrolled in a minimum of 8 units each semester to maintain a full time status.
 Requesting an RCL allows international students to enroll in a minimum of 4 units in a semester and still have a full time status.

-You are allowed to take RCL only once in your Masters Program.
+You are allowed to take RCL only once in your Masters Program in the first semester.
 You may qualify for a second RCL in your final semester if you need less than 8 units to finish your degree.
 To file for an RCL, please see the GAPP office in OHE 106.

 For more information on RCL(s) visit the following website.